muthuridennis/node-js-zend-desk-chat/README.md

 	- Show cat history
 	- Persist chat messages.
 - Add time stamps to chat messages.
+- Display unread messages and alert users of new messages with some audio.
 - Compress the client chat feature into a script tag that can be embeded into a page.